Kalamna/kalamna-Backend-AI/docs/database.md

    * In `app/db/migrations/env.py` make sure Alembic sees our models:

      ```python
-     from app.db.base import Base
+     from kalamna.db.base import Base
-     from app.apps.auth.models import Business  # and any other models, so they are imported
+     from kalamna.apps.auth.models import Business  # and any other models, so they are imported

      target_metadata = Base.metadata
      ```